 “Iran is attacking Israel with cyber [attacks] on a daily basis.
-We follow it and prevent it every day,” Netayahu told delegates at Cybertech 2019, the largest cyber technology summit in Israel, which runs January 28-30, and the largest cybersecurity summit outside of the US.
+We follow it and prevent it every day,” Netanyahu told delegates at Cybertech 2019, the largest cybersecurity summit outside of the US, which runs January 28-30.

 “The main issue is that every country can be attacked and respectively, every country needs the combination of defense and attack capabilities and Israel has such capabilities.
 Many countries want to be exposed to our knowledge of the cyber industry,” Netanyahu said.